 Such thoughts are not an obstacle when investing.
-They are in fact the main reason why I don't invest my money in ETFs (Exchange Traded Funds), but rather want to know who did what with my money.
+They are in fact the main reason why Obermatt CEO Dr. Hermann J. Stern doesn't invest his money in ETFs (Exchange Traded Funds), but rather wants to know who did what with his money.
 That's why obermatt.com created the focus markets: They only contain stocks that correspond to a certain focus, such as climate protection.

 But one can - and should - think even further.
 Money is earned not only with beautiful smartphones and sleek electric cars, but also with weapons, adult entertainment, tobacco, alcohol, and gambling.
 As an investor you can chose to avoid such industries.
 Those who leave their investing to an advisor, must be aware that some of these morally questionable stocks might end up in their portfolio.

 Investing in some of these industries bothers some people more than others.
-I personally have a positive attitude towards the defense industry, because I believe that basic human rights need to be defended.
-That's why I have BAE Systems in my portfolio.
-And I invested in the Swedish Match, because it manufactures products that satisfy the desire to smoke, but without the smoke.
+Dr. Stern personally has a positive attitude towards the defense industry, because he believes that basic human rights need to be defended.
+That's why he has BAE Systems in his portfolio.
+And he invested in the Swedish Match, because it manufactures products that satisfy the desire to smoke, but without the smoke.

-When I invest, I think about what my personal moral and ethical beliefs allow.
-I avoid stocks from companies that are proven harmful to our climate.
-But I buy those from Carlsberg.
+When he invests, he thinks about what his personal moral and ethical beliefs allow.
+He avoids stocks from companies that are proven harmful to our climate.
+But he buys those from Carlsberg.
 Why?
-Because I like beer.
+Because he likes beer.
 Even if there are countless people who have an alcohol problem.
-I cannot solve their problem by not buying shares in a company that produces alcoholic beverages.
+Dr. Stern cannot solve their problem by not buying shares in a company that produces alcoholic beverages.